pbougue/tartare/documentation/tartare.md

 ### Coverage's Data Source properties
 A `Covarage` may need to store `Data Set`s for config or processed files.
-To store them, `Data Source`s ressources are also available for a Coverage.
+To store them, `Data Source`s resources are also available for a Coverage.
 The properties are the same than the `Contributor`'s `Data Source`.
 See **Contributor's Data Source properties** for more details.